-The keypad screen lets you do most common tasks.
-You can turn on/Locate fixtures and dimmers either singly or together, and a further screen allows macros.
+The keypad screen lets you do most common tasks in the way a programmer's remote normally works.
+You can turn on/Locate fixtures and dimmers either singly or together.

 The User Number of the fixture or dimmer is used for control.
 For example to turn on dimmer 3 at 50% you would press: